 WordPress is free and open-source software, which means anyone can download and use it for blogging, business websites, online stores, and more.

-It is a hosted software, which means you use the software as a service.
+It is a hosted software (SaaS application), meaning you use it as a service.
 They make money by offering paid features, upgrades, and selling hosting services.

-You can make a Webflow account and connect it to your domain name.
+You can make a Webflow website and connect it to your domain name.
 You can also download your website and host it on any other hosting platform.

 Now that we have talked about both platforms.
 Let’s see how they stack up against each other.